Erudika/para/README.md

 It enables your application to store objects directly to a data store (NoSQL) or any relational database (RDBMS) and it also automatically indexes those objects and makes them searchable.

+The name "Para" means "steam" in Bulgarian.
+And just like steam is used to power stuff, you can use Para to power your mobile or web application back-end.

 Para can be used in two ways - as the backbone of your JVM-based application or as a standalone server supporting multiple applications and clients written in any programming language.